sevir/hyper-mcp/examples/plugins/perplexity-search/README.md

-# Perplexity Search MCP Plugin
+# Perplexity Search Plugin

-A Model Context Protocol (MCP) plugin that provides AI-powered search capabilities using Perplexity's Sonar models with real-time web search.
+A hyper-mcp plugin that provides AI-powered search capabilities using Perplexity's Sonar models with real-time web search.

+## Overview

+This plugin allows you to perform AI-powered searches using Perplexity's advanced language models.
+It provides real-time web search with automatic source attribution, citations, and comprehensive answers to complex questions.

 ## Features